gkouretas/evision-scraper/README.md

 This was developed using Python 3.7.x on MacOS, so no guarantees that it works on anything more outdated.

+This branch is a repository for Heroku servers, whereas the master branch is a repository for anyone to run on their desktop.

 Requirements
 ------------